Book both Student Governor events for a discounted price

 The Student Governor programme is split into two separate events.
 They can be booked separately and are stand alone, but we strongly recommend that participants are booked on both sessions (you will receive a discount by booking on both).

-Day one took place on 9 September 2020 and equipped incoming Student Governors with the skills to thrive in their new role as well as providing an update and networking space for returning Student Governors.
+Day one equips incoming Student Governors with the skills to thrive in their new role as well as providing an update and networking space for returning Student Governors.

 Day two will allow new and returning student governors to reflect on their year to date, provide further skills development and network mapping as well as preparing them for their end of year handover.

 The event will build on the day one event in September and provide participants with a space to reflect and share their experience as well as look forward to how they can maximise their impact in the second half of the year.